fortwaynedsa/fortwaynedsa.org/_pages/en/elections.md

 * reimbursements

 ### Social Media Coordinator:
-* Oversee Facebook, Twitter and any other efforts on social media.
+* Oversee Facebook, Twitter, Instagram any other efforts on social media.
 (You will have help!)

 ### Membership/Outreach Coordinator
 * Lead membership mapping & list work in accordance with political direction from chairs & membership